-In this exercise, otherwise known as a holiday, we will stress ourselves to the max, dealing with the insanity of airports, border controls, foreign languages, strange customs, being confined in flying silver cigar tubes in spaces barely large enough for a 10 year old child.
+In this exercise, otherwise known as a holiday, we will stress ourselves to the max, dealing with the insanity of airports, border controls, foreign languages, strange customs and being confined in flying silver cigar tubes in spaces barely large enough for a 10 year old child.

 This is compounded by her last minute decision to search every known luggage shop from Tallangatta to Melbourne in an effort to find the world’s lightest suitcase – which also turns out to be the world’s most expensive piece of extruded plastic.
 It’s one of the contradictions of our society that they less you get (lightest, smallest, least material, least human labour) the more expensive it will be.

-This means at any given time during my travels I have more than 20 different places in which I can potentially have put any item of value.
+This means at any given time during my travels I my have about 40 different places in which I can potentially have put any item of value.

-It goes like this: DGSE (France), DIO (Australia), MAD (Militrischer Abschirmdienst- Germany), DIA (US) or one of the other myriad agencies tries to smuggle items through security at any given airport.
+It goes like this: DGSE (France), DIO (Australia), MAD (Militrischer Abschirmdienst- Germany), DIA (US) or one of the other myriad agencies tests airport security by trying to smuggle items through security at any given airport.
 In around 90% of cases they succeed.

 Baggage Security Officer: “What is that you have in your hand luggage, Sir/Madam?”